vladperchi/InmoIT/README.md

 To get started, here are the avaiable three options: download, clone or fork.

 - Download ZIP.
-- Open GitBash, paste `https://github.com/vladperchi/InmoIT.git` and enter for clone.
+- Open GitBash, command `git clone`, paste `https://github.com/vladperchi/InmoIT.git` and enter for clone.

 You would probably need to take this approach if you want to keep your source code upto date with the latest changes.